glfw/glfw/README.md

    a modal to a fallback decoration
  - [Wayland] Bugfix: The cursor position was not updated when clicking through from a modal to the content area
+ - [Wayland] Bugfix: Use more accurate monitor names
  - [X11] Bugfix: Running without a WM could trigger an assert (#2593,#2601,#2631)
  - [Null] Added Vulkan 'window' surface creation via `VK_EXT_headless_surface`
  - [Null] Added EGL context creation on Mesa via `EGL_MESA_platform_surfaceless`